lacatoire/docker-compose-symfony-ssl/README.md

-# ⚡ Symfony MySQL Docker-Compose with SSL 🐳🔒
+# ⚡ Symfony Docker-Compose with SSL (MySQL & PostgreSQL) 🐳🔒

-This repository demonstrates a project setup using `Docker Compose`, `Symfony`, and `MySQL` with SSL/TLS connection support for secure database interactions.
+This repository demonstrates a project setup using `Docker Compose`, `Symfony`, and secure database interactions with both `MySQL` and `PostgreSQL`, leveraging SSL/TLS connection support.
 ## Prerequisites

 Before running the project, ensure that you have the following installed: